 Cost from £5,600 (Lower Jaw) Cost from £9,000 (Upper Jaw)

-Using implants to secure a special type of implant denture is the most cost-effective way of replacing all the teeth in one jaw.
-Implant-dentures rest on the gum but have 2 or 4 implants to hold them in place addressing one of the major problems that patients talk about with normal dentures – the fact that they simply won’t stand still!
+Using implants to secure a special implant denture is the most cost-effective way of replacing all the teeth in one jaw.
+Implant dentures rest on the gum but have 2 or 4 implants to hold them in place, addressing one of the major problems that patients talk about with normal dentures – the fact that they won’t stand still!

 NB: The difference in costs between the lower and the upper jaw is because we need to fit twice as many implants in the upper jaw.
 The bone isn’t as strong, and the denture needs extra support.